strawberrypy-developers/strawberrypy/docs/tutorial.rst

 The parameter :python:`n_occ` is an integer indicating the number of occupied bands in the ab-initio tight-binding model and must be provided.

 .. note::
-    The number of unit cells to be repeated along each direction must be set to the default value :python:`Lx = 1, Ly = 1` since the ab-initio system provided as input is already a supercell.
+    The number of unit cells to be repeated along each direction must be set to the default value :python:`Lx = 1, Ly = 1` since the *ab-initio* system provided as input is already a supercell.

-Finally, the single-point spin Chern number can be calculated as shown above.
+Finally, the single-point spin Chern number can be calculated as shown above:

 .. code:: python